flmmartins/kubernetes/README.md

 ### How to configure pihole.conf
 You can use FTL variables and convert them to environment variables as described in [here](https://docs.pi-hole.net/docker/configuration/?h=environment+variables#environment-variables)

+## Plex

+Plex is a media center.
+I tried to use the helm chart however that didn't work.
+Although I was setting PLEX_UID, PLEX_GID, container security context and changing the permissions to the correct one manually, on every restarted it insisted on changing all permissions to UID 1000.
+Also the security context is very limited and you cannot do fsGroup operations.